 Cryptosporidiosis spreads easily because fecal excretion of oocysts persists for weeks after symptoms resolve, a very small number of oocysts are required for infection, and oocysts are difficult to remove by conventional water filtration and are resistant to chlorination.

-Profuse, watery diarrhea with cramping is usually self-limited but can be severe and lifelong in patients with AIDS.
+Watery diarrhea with cramping is usually self-limited but can be severe and lifelong in patients with AIDS.